danielebedini/ML_project/README.md

 Once you have selected the model and the dataset, you can runthe following commands:
 ```
-python [folder of the model]/model.py
+python [folder of the model]/model_name.py
 ```
+In the utilities.py file you can find all the other utility methods such as one hot encoding and methods for the plots.